mlund/jupyter-course/README.md

 days with project presentations.
 The notebooks shown in the video lectures are available on this site in the [lectures](lectures) folder.

 - Day 1.
 Introduction
-  - Introduction and overview of Jupyter notebooks
+  - Introduction and overview of the Jupyter Notebook
   - Installation and package management (Anaconda, managing environments)
   - Navigating cells and iPython "Magic" commands
   - Online resources and getting help